Limited Edition F1 hybrid

 In the 10 seeds tested so far I’ve smelled and tasted several tones: sweet grape, sour wine, various cheeses, skunk, sour cream, coriander, mustard, spice, incense.
 I’m sure there are many more.
 Some of the phenotypes will yield better than others however all of the examples inside of this genetic spectrum have something unique and delicious to offer.

-This one pack is available directly from us (contact us by email) or through King of Seeds.
+This one pack is available directly from us (contact us by email)

 Parents: Original Exodus Cheese cut (female) x Grand Daddy Purple F3 (male)